MOAB: ISIS Death Toll From ‘Mother Of All Bombs’ Rises To 94, Afghan Authorities Say

 “This weapon was used against Isis-K and their sanctuary inside Afghanistan,” NATO forces commander General John Nicholson said., according to the AP.
 “The purpose of this operation was to eliminate their sanctuary inside Southern Nangarhar.
 The weapon achieved its intended purpose.”

-But ISIS later released a counter-statement denying that any of its militants was killed or injured in the blast attack.
+But ISIS later released a counter-statement denying that any of its militants were killed or injured in the blast attack.

 Known as "mother of all bombs," MOAB is 30 feet long, weighs 21,600 lbs. and packed with 18,000 pounds of explosives https://t.co/IbANmQbY3e pic.twitter.com/MrbZNuBYRp